Tayong Dalawa: Plot summary

 David "JR" Garcia Jr. was born into a poor family.
 His father, David Sr., deserted his mother Marlene Dionisio before he was born because his wife, Ingrid Martinez is pregnant with David "Dave" Garcia Jr.

 When Audrey King and her family go to Tagaytay for a visit, she falls from a set of high stairs.
 JR saves her life and introduces himself as David Garcia Jr. after she asks for his name without seeing what he looked like.
 When Audrey is admitted to the emergency room and is asked by the witnesses and her family who saved her, she remembers the name David Garcia Jr. - however, Dave is given the credit instead of JR.

 As Audrey grows up falling in love with Dave, Dave meets JR and they become the best of friends, but their families do not approve of their friendship.
 Dave's family thinks JR wants to use Dave for money.
 The siblings' mothers would not let the two hang out, although Dave's father allowed the friendship to continue.
 Dave's grandmother, Elizabeth, and JR's mother, Marlene, suspects David Sr. is keeping the two boys' friendship alive.

 Audrey's father, Stanley Sr., sends her to Cebu to continue her studies.
 JR and Audrey have a chance encounter in the airport.
 Dave and JR enter the Philippine Military Academy where they graduate at the top of their class.
-The family rivalry becomes worse as everyone finds out that Dave and JR are half-siblings when David Sr. appears on graduation day.
+The family rivalry worsens as everyone finds out that Dave and JR are half-siblings when David Sr. appears on graduation day.
 Elizabeth exerts all efforts to cover up the truth to the point that she engineers Marlene's imprisonment.
-Things become even worse as David Sr. dies from a gunshot wound by gun smuggling boss Leo Cardenas during a robbery on his armory on the suggestion of Ramon Lecumberri, JR's estranged older half-brother.
-It would be followed by more events such as the death of Audrey's mother Loretta after giving birth to her last child Robert, Ramon killing Leo to save Lola Gets and taking over the syndicate, and the involvement of Audrey's younger brother Stan in Ramon's syndicate.
+David Sr. is killed by gun smuggling boss Leo Cardenas during a robbery on his armory on the suggestion of Ramon Lecumberri, JR's estranged older half-brother.
+It is followed by more events such as the death of Audrey's mother Loretta after giving birth to her last child Robert, Ramon killing Leo to save Lola Gets and taking over the syndicate, and the involvement of Audrey's younger brother Stan in the syndicate.
 Further DNA testing confirms that Dave and JR are Marlene's twins and that Ingrid's stillborn son was swapped by Elizabeth with Dave (originally named David John by Marlene).